momentohq/client-sdk-swift/README.md

 Check out full working code in the [topics example](./Examples/topics/README.md) directory of this repository!

+## Logging

+We are using [swift-log](https://github.com/apple/swift-log) to create Loggers that use the default logging backend, which simply prints to stdout.
+To change the logging backend and set your preferred logging level, call [`LoggingSystem.bootstrap(...)`](https://github.com/apple/swift-log/#default-logger-behavior) once at the beginning of your program ([example](https://github.com/sushichop/Puppy#use-with-appleswift-log)).

 ## Developing

 If you are interested in contributing to the SDK, please see the [CONTRIBUTING](./CONTRIBUTING.md) docs.